accuknox/help/docs/getting-started/cspm-prereq.md

   - toc
 ---

-# **Cloud Account onboarding**
+# **Cloud Account Prerequisites**

-AccuKnox Saas Platform supports AWS,Microsoft Azure, Google Cloud Platform accounts onboarding.
-In this section we can find the steps to onboard various cloud accounts to the AccuKnoxSaaS platform.
+AccuKnox Saas Platform supports AWS, Microsoft Azure, Google Cloud Platform accounts onboarding.
+In this section we can find the prerequisites to onboard the cloud accounts

-??? "**Onboarding AWS Cloud Account**"
+??? "**AWS Cloud Account**"

-    ## **AWS IAM User Creation**
+    AWS onboarding requires creation of an IAM user.
 Please follow the following steps to provide a user with appropriate read access:

     **Step 1:** Navigate to IAM -> Users and click on Add Users